sebnitu/vrembem/.changeset/many-geckos-wave.md

 "@vrembem/menu": patch
 ---

-Add changeset into project flow and enter into prerelease mode.
+Add changeset into project flow and Add changeset into project flow and enter into prerelease mode.
+This also updates the prerelease naming convention from `alpha` to `next`..
 This also updates the prerelease naming convention from `alpha` to `next`.